 Participation in executive meetings shall normally be limited to Committee members, with or without ICANN support staff.
 The Committee may invite experts or other relevant individuals to participate in executive meetings.

-Executive meetings may be called upon no less that fourteen (14) days notice by either (i) the RZERC Chair or (ii) any two members of the Committee acting together.
-A call for an executive meeting shall include a draft agenda, proposed participants, expected formal actions (if any), and a proposal for whether or not the meeting shall be recorded and minuted.
-Prior to the start of an executive meeting the Committee shall reach consensus on whether or not the meeting shall be recorded and minuted.

 3.1.3 Public Meetings

 The RZERC may have a need, from time-to-time, for public meetings.
 It is expected that such meetings will take place at the regularly scheduled ICANN community meetings.
 Such public meetings may be convened to: